EarthenSky/advent-of-code-2023/README.md

 ./build/exec/part1

 ### my take
-- haskell but with no documentation and requiring detail to the irrelevant (or something along those lines)
+- haskell but with no documentation and requiring detail for the irrelevant (or something along those lines)
 - an accidental low-level language
+- (but if I read the book in more detail, it might have been better...)
+- I also could not understand the documentation at ALL, which is fair since the language is still under development
-- 1/10
+- 2/10

 ## QBE